ongaunjie1/sentiment-analysis-BERT-tuning/README.md

 **Main goals of this project:**
 * 1st: Performing data cleaning and EDA on the dataset to uncover insights from the product reviews.
 * 2nd: Utilizing huggingface's pretrained models to predict customer sentiments based on product reviews.
-* 3rd: Fine-tune a base BERT model and compare its performance with a pretrained model from huggingface.
+* 3rd: Fine-tune a base BERT model to our dataset and compare its performance with a pretrained model from huggingface.

 # Data cleaning
 * Removed null values